 Peer-to-peer (P2P) payment systems have dramatically changed the way we handle our money.
 It’s so easy to send money with just a few taps on your phone.
+But be sure to keep your money safe by following the tips outlined in this article.

 First popularized by PayPal, the world of P2P payment systems has exploded.
 A NerdWallet survey found that roughly 80% of Americans use mobile payment apps to either quickly pay friends and family or pay merchants online and at the register.